What’s happening on site now? (December 2021)

 We are really excited to show you the results of a joint project between Milford Haven Comprehensive school, PCC and National Theatre Wales.
 An online community meeting was also held for residents to ask any questions or voice any concerns on 29/09/2021.
 We hope to continue to offer residents the opportunity to speak to us and ask us questions whenever possible.

 Will more pods be purchased to help provide that essential bridge to permanent homes in more locations around our county?

 We have been fortunate to secure Welsh Government funding for these eight pods.
 Any further pods being purchased would be dependent on this funding being made available again.

 Why do the pods not look like the picture in the original press release?

-Our pods are single storey, as opposed to the two storeys shown in the picture.
+Our pods are single storey, as opposed to the two storeys shown in the picture, in order to make the pods accessible to all.
 We will be cladding our pods soon so they will look more like this picture when they are finished.